Morton vs Queen of the South – Match Preview

 Photo - GBR Photographs.

-Newly appointed Morton managerial team Gus MacPherson and Andy Millen spent a season in the Dumfries dugout in 2011/12.
+Morton’s former managerial team, Gus MacPherson and Andy Millen, spent a season in the Dumfries dugout in 2011/12.
 Their squad featured familiar faces such as Lee Robinson, Alan Reid, Ryan McGuffie, Craig Reid and Scott McLaughlin.
 They finished bottom of the table and were relegated to the Second Division, with MacPherson and Millen being sacked at the end of the campaign with a win ratio of only 23.81%.

 Players moving between the two clubs has been very common in recent years.
 Gary Oliver has alternated between Dumfries and Greenock from 2015 to the present day, having two spells with both clubs.
 Kyle Jacobs had a four-season stint at Queens between 2015-2019.
-Michael Ledger joined Morton in the summer following his release from the Doonhamers.
-Gregor Buchanan, who scored the deciding penalty in the League Cup clash earlier in the season, played for Morton in the turbulent 2018-19 season before joining League One Falkirk.
-Joe McKee spent three seasons in Greenock between 2013-16 before securing a move to League Two Carlisle United.
+Michael Ledger joined Morton last summer following his release from the Doonhamers.

 Tale of the Tape